 Raising kids to be smart about money requires creating an environment where they are neither insecure, nor overconfident about family finances.

-As a father of three young children, I find it fascinating to watch them engage with financial concepts.
-My son, age four, currently loves to fix toy cars from his tool bench and will give me money from his cash register just so I can give it back to him for payment.
-My now nine-year-old daughter, when she was only two, was very upset with my wife for needing to leave for work one morning.
-My wife explained to her that work paid the bills, and a light bulb went off, “they pay you money?”
-My wife said that, yes, they do and that we needed money to support our lifestyle.
-My daughter nodded wisely and said, “Go ahead.”
-We’re still confused about where that came from, but it seems clear that kids begin formulating an understanding of money and finance from a very early age.
+As a father of three children, I find it fascinating to watch them engage with financial concepts.
+My son, used to fix toy cars from his tool bench and took money from his cash register just so I can give it back to him for payment.
+He also made beaded bracelets with his older sister for resale to our neighbors.
+The latter has always been commercially minded; when she was only two, she gave my wife permission to go to work only after my wife assured her that she was paid for her effort.
+Wherever that one came from we remain unsure, but it seems clear that kids begin formulating an understanding of money and finance from a very early age.

 It’s early yet, but I think we’re doing pretty well so far teaching our kids to have healthy, but realistic attitudes about money.